colinaut/big-bad-con-site/wp-content/plugins/login-with-ajax/readme.txt

  * If this template directory exists, this template will be used.
 Default is 'default' template.
 * remember - (1 or 0)
  * If value is 1 (default), a remember password link appears for password recovery
+* redirect
+ * Successful logins are redirected to this URL

 = SSL Logins =

 To force SSL, see [http://codex.wordpress.org/Administration_Over_SSL]("this page").
 The plugin will automatically detect the wordpress settings.

 = Customizing the Widget =
-You can customize the html widgets in an upgrade-safe manner.
+You can customize the html widgets in an upgrade-safe manner by copying files and editing them within your theme.
 Firstly, you need to understand how Login With Ajax loads templates:

-* When looking for files/templates there is an order of precedence - active child theme (if applicable), active parent themes, and finally the plugin folder
+* When looking for files/templates there is an order of precedence - active child theme (if applicable), active parent themes, and finally the plugin folder:
+  * `wp-content/themes/your-theme/plugins/login-with-ajax/`
+  * `wp-content/themes/parent-theme/plugins/login-with-ajax/`
+  * `wp-content/plugins/login-with-ajax/widget/`

-* Login With Ajax loads only one CSS and JS file.
+* Login With Ajax loads only one CSS and JS file which contains code for all templates.
 The plugin checks the locations above and loads the one it finds first.
-This was done to minimize the number of resources loaded, but means that if you have more than one template, you should add any extra CSS and JS to those single files.
- * login-with-ajax.js and login-with-ajax.css must be located in either:
+The default files are:
-  * wp-content/themes/yourtheme/plugins/login-with-ajax/
+ * `wp-content/plugins/login-with-ajax/widget/login-with-ajax.js`
-  * wp-content/plugins/login-with-ajax/widget/
+ * `wp-content/plugins/login-with-ajax/widget/widget.css`

+* One caveat for JavaScript files, if you've enabled WP_DEBUG, then LWA will look for a file called `login-with-ajax.source.js`, a non-minified version of the normal JS file.

-* Login With Ajax then checks for template folders, if two folders match names (e.g. you move default template to your theme) the order of precedence explained above applies.
+* Login With Ajax then checks for template folders which are loaded according to the preference highlighted above.
- * These theme folders are located within :
-  * wp-content/themes/your-theme-or-child-theme/plugins/login-with-ajax/
-  * wp-content/plugins/login-with-ajax/widget/
-* When a user is logged out, the widget_out.php will be shown, otherwise widget_in.php.
-These are located in the template folder.
+  * When a user is logged out, the `widget_out.php` will be used.
+  * If logged out, then `widget_in.php` will be used
+  * If either of these files don't exist in your template, the one located in the default folder will be used (which you can also override in your theme).

+**Examples**

-For example, if you wanted to change some text on the default theme, you could simply copy wp-content/plugins/login-with-ajax/widget/default to wp-content/themes/yourtheme/plugins/login-with-ajax/default and then just edit the files as needed.
+If you wanted to change some text on the default theme, you could simply copy `wp-content/plugins/login-with-ajax/widget/default` to `wp-content/themes/yourtheme/plugins/login-with-ajax/default` and edit the files as needed.

-If you need to change the JS or CSS, copy the javascript file over to wp-content/themes/yourtheme/plugins/login-with-ajax/ (not within the template file) and edit accordingly.
+If you need to change the CSS file, copy the file `wp-content/plugins/login-with-ajax/widget/widget.css` over to `wp-content/themes/yourtheme/plugins/login-with-ajax/widget.css` and edit accordingly.

-The Javascript ajax magic relies on the class names within the template files, if you want to modify the templates, make sure you keep these class names.
+The JavaScript ajax magic relies on the class names and hierarchical structure within the template files, if you want to modify the templates without adding your own JS, make sure you keep these class names and structure intact.

 == Screenshots ==